Fragmon/klipper_max_flow_test/README.md

 ## How it works

 The plugin reads StallGuard (`SG_RESULT` / `SG4_RESULT`) and CoolStep current scale (`CS_ACTUAL`) at 20 Hz during extrusion.
+Each measurement step runs N repetitions (5 by default), and the plugin tracks median, IQR (P25–P75) and run-to-run variance (CV%) per step.

-Slip detection uses three independent triggers — any one fires:
+Slip detection layers several independent triggers — any one fires:

+### Always-on triggers (work regardless of mode)

-**1. Reload jump (snap-back).** During normal extrusion the SG signal trends in one direction with rising flow.
+**1. Snap-back.** During normal extrusion the SG signal trends in one direction with rising flow.
 When the motor decouples (slip), SG snaps sharply back toward its no-load value.
 The plugin learns the trend direction from the recent steps so this works for both SG2 (SG falls with load) and SG4 (SG often rises with load on extruders).

-**2. Abnormal jump.** SG moves in the trend direction, but much faster than the typical step (>2× expected, with a minimum jump size).
-Indicates a sudden over-acceleration of the load signal — typical SG4 slip pattern.
+**2. Over-jump.** SG moves in the trend direction, but much faster than the typical step (>2× expected, with a minimum jump of 5 raw units on SG2 / 15 on SG4).
+Sudden over-acceleration of the load signal — typical SG4 slip pattern.

-**3. CV spike (intermittent slip).** Run-to-run variance jumps from baseline (~3 %) to ≥10 % AND ≥2× the recent average.
-This catches the **earliest** slip onset, where individual repeats start diverging before the median itself moves.
-Often fires one full coarse step before the snap-back/abnormal-jump triggers do.
+**3. CV spike — high variance.** Run-to-run CV jumps to ≥ 10 % AND ≥ 1.5× the recent average.
+Catches sudden chaotic slip.

-In CoolStep mode (`driver_SEMIN > 0`), three additional CS-based triggers run alongside:

-- CS_ACTUAL jumps up ≥+5: sudden load increase
-- CS_ACTUAL leaves regulation range: approaching slip
-- CS_ACTUAL drops sharply: motor lost load contact (hard stall)
+**4. CV jump — low baseline.** CV reaches ≥ 5 % (coarse) or ≥ 4 % (bisection) AND ≥ 2.5× (coarse) or 2.0× (bisection) the recent average.
+Catches the characteristic CV jump on stable SG2 setups (TMC5160) where overall variance is low but a sudden spike still indicates slip. **Often fires one full step before the snap-back/over-jump triggers do.**

+**5. CV rising trend.** CV grows ≥ 1.3× across each of two consecutive steps AND reaches ≥ 5 % (coarse) or ≥ 4 % (bisection).
+Catches gradual slip onset where each individual step is borderline but the trend is unmistakable.

+**6. IQR/spread anomaly.** The IQR (P75 − P25) widens to ≥ 12 raw units AND ≥ 3× (coarse) or 1.7× (bisection) the recent baseline.
+Catches "quiet" stalls that occur briefly at the start or end of a move and are absorbed by the median over 5 repetitions, but show up as a wider sample distribution.

+### CoolStep-specific triggers (only when CoolStep regulates `CS_ACTUAL`)

-If CoolStep is configured but `CS_ACTUAL` stays pinned at 31 throughout the test (because `SEMIN` is too high for the SG range your motor produces), the plugin falls back to the SG triggers above and prints a CoolStep diagnostic with a recommended `SEMIN` value at the end.
+These fire only when CoolStep is genuinely adjusting current (`CS_ACTUAL` varies across steps).
+If `CS_ACTUAL` stays static at 31 the whole run — common on TMC5160 with low SEMIN — the plugin auto-detects that and falls back to the always-on triggers above.

+**7. CS pegged at max + SG drop.** `CS_ACTUAL` reaches maximum (≥ 30) while SG drops ≥ 30 % vs the previous step, and CS was actually regulating in the recent history (some prior step had CS < 25).
+The canonical slip signature with active CoolStep — load suddenly maxes out the current regulator.

+**8. CS pegged at max + CV spike.** `CS_ACTUAL` reaches maximum while CV ≥ 5 % AND a CV spike pattern fires — intermittent slip with simultaneous current saturation.

+**9. CS hard drop.** `CS_ACTUAL` drops by more than 8 in one step from a regulating state.
+Indicates the motor lost contact with the load entirely (decoupling stall — gear jumped a tooth, filament ground out, etc).

+### Bisection-aware sensitivity

+CV and IQR thresholds tighten in the bisection / verify phases — once we're already near the slip point, smaller anomalies are meaningful evidence.
+This keeps the coarse phase noise-resistant while making the final estimate accurate to ±1 mm³/s.

+### Other behaviour

-All triggers use median + IQR statistics over 5 repetitions per measurement (configurable) to filter single-cycle noise.
-The first run is excluded as warmup if it deviates more than 10 % from the rest (filament pressure buildup).
+- **Warmup exclusion**: the first run of each measurement is excluded if it deviates more than 10 % from the rest (filament pressure buildup).
+- **First-trigger-wins**: the plugin saves a first-trigger snapshot, then continues with bisection/verify and updates the result if a tighter bound is found.

 ---